David Bandinel

-David Bandinel (1575 - 1645) was the first dean of Jersey following the Reformation.
+David Bandinel (1575–1645) was the first dean of Jersey following the Reformation.

 Life

-Bandinel was born in Geneva, Switzerland in 1575 of Italian descent.
-After marrying Elizabeth Stallenge in January 1599, they settled in Saint Brelade, Jersey where he became the rector of St Brelade's Church in 1601.
+Bandinel was born in 1575 (sometimes given as 1577), probably in Geneva, Switzerland, of Italian descent.
+His father was Girolamo Bandinelli who was likely a descendant of the powerful Bandinelli family of Siena.
+He arrived in England at some point in the 1590s and does not appear to have had any formal education there, but was employed in the house of a "Mr. Verney", almost certainly Richard Verney.
+After marrying Elizabeth Stallenge on 31 January 1599 in St Olave's Church, Hart Street, London (likely Bandinel's local church at the time), they settled in Saint Brelade, Jersey where he became the rector of St Brelade's Church in 1601.
 On 2 August 1602, Bandinel was naturalised as a British subject by Sir Walter Raleigh, then Governor of Jersey.
-Bandinel juggled more than one rector role by becoming rector of St Mary's Church in 1620 for six years, before being appointed to the office of the dean of Jersey, on its revival, by James I, on 15 April 1620 - John Paulet being the former dean of the Channel Islands during Queen Mary's reign.
+Bandinel juggled more than one rector role by becoming rector of St Mary's Church in 1620 for six years, before being appointed to the office of the dean of Jersey, on its revival, by James I, on 15 April 1620—John Paulet being the former dean of the Channel Islands during Queen Mary's reign.
 He later became rector of St Martin Le Vieux in 1629 and faced much opposition during his tenure as dean – an incessant pattern that significantly contributed to his death in 1645.